 What I love about MK12s is how versatile they are.
 They’re good for overheads, sound design, dialog for Tv/Film.
 Just an all-around good cigar mic (small diaphragm condenser).
 A lot of people call it the poor man’s Schoeps mic.

 There’s a little controversy behind them.
 The real ones bare the near Okraba and Oktava Mk012.
 Most of the knock-offs bare the name MC012 vs MK.
 I say ‘most’ because there are some labeled MC that are indeed authentic.
 Luckily, the ones I purchased all have paperwork on them confirming they had all been brought to spec.

 It looks like Oktava has an Amazon store, check the mics out here or head over to eBay.

 “The Salt Shaker” Altec 633a.
 This mic was prominent in the 40’s and 50’s good for vocals but works much better on kick and snare drums as well as guitars.
 You can find this mic for less than $100 most of the time.
 If you find one get one.

-Electro Voice 666 and yes it’s a BEAST!
-I’ve seen this mic kicked, dropped, thrown (that’s another story) and still work great (rock solid casing).
+Electro-Voice 666 and yes it’s a BEAST!
+I’ve seen this mic kicked, dropped, thrown (that’s another story), and still works great (rock-solid casing).
 This mic is used best for drums, bass, piano, vocals, trumpets, anything!
-It’s a perfect all around mic to have in the studio.
-The 666 can be found on eBay between $150-$200 another mic worth it’s price – True Vintage!
+It’s a perfect all-around mic to have in the studio.
+The 666 can be found on eBay between $150-$200 another mic worth its price – True Vintage!